-On the top left corner where it says “filter by collection name” enter :naturalization” to bring down the amount of collections to 45.
+On the top left corner where it says “filter by collection name” enter “naturalization” to bring down the number of collections to 45.

-So far ancestry is my favorite place to look up these kind of records since many of them have been indexed.
-As a matter of fact Jesus Francisco a member of the We Are Cousins Facebook Group made me aware on July 13 that Ancestry had added 14 million records and 11 million new images to its U.S. Naturalization Records collection.
+So far ancestry is my favorite place to look up these kinds of records since many of them have been indexed.
+As a matter of fact, Jesus Francisco a member of the We Are Cousins Facebook Group made me aware on July 13 that Ancestry had added 14 million records and 11 million new images to its U.S. Naturalization Records collection.